 Our last article on Ubuntu security suggestions touched on the importance of passwords, user roles, console security, and firewalls.
-We continue with our last article and while the recommendations below are not unique to Ubuntu specifically (nearly all discussed are considered best practice for any Linux server) but they should be an important consideration in securing your server.
+We continue with our last article and while the recommendations below are not unique to Ubuntu specifically (nearly all discussed are considered best practice for any Linux VPS server or dedicated server) but they should be an important consideration in securing your server.

 1) Ensure your Server is Up-To-Date